angad-k/ProcSDF/README.md

 - The pipeline and rendering stuff is handled in **OpenGL**.

 - Features :
-    - Primitives, Operations on them, translations and rotations.
+    - Primitives, Operations on them, translations, scaling and rotations.
-    - Adding your own SDFs
+    - Adding your own custom SDFs
-    - Materials (coming soon)
-    - and we'll figure the rest of the stuff out as we go.
+    - Materials (you can also add your own custom materials!)

 - The name doesn't have much thought to it.
 Though it does have a nice ring to it.
 We were working on making a procedural node based 3D edition software that uses SDFs and so, comes the name **ProcSDF**